Owen Pallett: Solo work

-Pallett has drawn inspiration from electronic act Orchestral Manoeuvres in the Dark (OMD), who were Pallett's favorite band, along with Eurythmics.
+Pallett has drawn inspiration from electronic act Orchestral Manoeuvres in the Dark (OMD), who were their favourite band, along with Eurythmics.
 They have also identified albums by Tori Amos, The Strokes, Public Enemy and Brian Eno as influential.
+Pallett's favorite album is Xiu Xiu's A Promise.
 The name Final Fantasy, under which Pallett recorded prior to the release of Heartland, was a tribute to the well-known video game series, although Pallett said that it is not one of their top twenty favorite games.

 Pallett's debut album, Has a Good Home, was released on February 12, 2005, by the Blocks Recording Club, a cooperative, Toronto-based record label of which Pallett is a founding member.
-"An Arrow in the Side of Final Fantasy" borrows the music from the Space Zone's final level in Super Mario Land 2: 6 Golden Coins.
+An Arrow in the Side of Final Fantasy borrows the music from the Space Zone's final level in Super Mario Land 2: 6 Golden Coins.
 "Adventure.exe" from this album was used in a series of 2006 commercials by Orange in the United Kingdom.
 Pallett did not intend to sell the song for this purpose, but its use was authorized due to an alleged miscommunication with their record label, Tomlab.
 All of Pallett's income from this use is donated to Doctors Without Borders.

 Pallett's second album, He Poos Clouds, was released in June 2006, though the video, directed by Jesse Ewles, was released on March 1, 2006.
 The album consists entirely of string quartet arrangements.
 Eight of the ten songs are about each of the schools of magic as described in the rules to the Dungeons & Dragons fantasy role-playing game.
 The album was named winner of the 2006 Polaris Music Prize.
-Uncomfortable with receiving a prize sponsored by a mobile phone conglomerate, Pallett gave the money away to bands Pallett liked who needed financial assistance.
+Uncomfortable with receiving a prize sponsored by a mobile phone conglomerate, Pallett gave the money away to bands they liked who needed financial assistance.